Property, Plant & Equipment Management

 Appendix G: Trade In and Credit Processing Instructions

 Appendix I: Corrections to PTAEO or Chart Strings

 The threshold for tracking property in Dartmouth’s Fixed Asset System is $5,000.
 The property must also have a useful life of more than one year and not be obtained for investment or resale.
-Dartmouth has defined various types of assets, each of which is handled differently in Dartmouth’s accounting system.
+Dartmouth has defined distinct types of assets, each of which is managed differently in Dartmouth’s accounting system.

 - Non-Capital property/moveable equipment $5,000 -$24,999.

 - Capital property/equipment equal to or greater than $25,000.

 - Construction in Progress (CIP) equal to or greater than $50,000.
 Land has no threshold, all is capitalized.

 - Fabricated property/equipment is subject to threshold amounts as listed above.
 For fabricated equipment with an estimated total cost of $5,000 or greater, an Intent to Fabricate Form must be completed.
 For fabricated equipment with an estimated total cost of over $25,000, a CIP must also be set up.